How to lower triglycerides quickly? I love these kinds of questions for two reasons:

 You may ask why?
 Why should gender affect how much alcohol we should drink?

-Lower total carbohydrate consumption
+Limit total carbohydrate consumption

 We’ve many people who I like to call, “master of oversimplification”.
 Unfortunately, our society often asks for oversimplified explanations for complex problems.

 One of the major black and white areas in nutrition and medicine is related to carbohydrates.
-Some people overly accentuate the importance of a low carbohydrate diet.

 It’s important for you to know that carbohydrates are necessary for a healthy function of your body.
 You shouldn’t totally remove this sort of food from your diet.